 When is the right time to launch a loyalty program?

-We have a Skype call with one of our clients, who is the marketing manager at an online retailer.
+Here’s a familiar scene: I’m on a Skype call with a client, let’s say a Marketing Manager at an online fashion retailer.
 She is constantly working on new email marketing workflows, experimenting with personalization techniques, coordinating the debut of new product lines, and biting her nails over new developments, hoping they will be delivered on time.

 And now, she has decided to launch a loyalty program.
 But when?
 Should it be launched before the holiday madness?
 Or sometime between March and August?
 Is it worth introducing a loyalty program in Q1, when sales typically decline?

-In this blog post I will first give you details on which business objectives determine whether a loyalty program is right for you, and then I will share several mini use cases from our clients, to guide you in choosing the launch date for your loyalty program.
+In this blog post I will share some details on which business objectives determine whether a loyalty program is right for you, then I will share several use cases from our clients, to guide you in choosing the launch date for your loyalty program.

 So, let’s get started!

-I) If you haven’t been over this… Why have a loyalty program in the first place?
+I) Why introduce a loyalty program in the first place?

 A) Monetary gains by cultivating customer loyalty